bump-sh/docs/src/_help/specification-support/extensions.md

 ## Add custom meta tags (`x-metaTags`)

 This custom property lets you add custom meta tags in the `<head>` tag of your documentation pages.
 Find out more in our [dedicated section](/help/specification-support/meta-tags).

+## Change tags display name (`x-displayName`)

+This custom property lets you change the display name of your OpenAPI tags.
+Find out more in our [dedicated section](/help/specification-support/openapi-support/x-display-name).